Javelin1991/CZ2006_Software_Engineering/README.md

 ## Learning Outcome
-I have learnt materials that are used in software engineering such as ``UML diagrams``, ``Class diagrams``, ``UseCase Diagrams`` and various types of diagrams and also studied about different stages in a software engineering process.
+I have learnt materials that are used in software engineering such as ``UML diagrams``, ``Class diagrams``, ``UseCase Diagrams`` and various types of diagrams and also learnt about different stages in a software engineering process.

 ## Coursework Group Project